tkchiang/bmc-h_polymorphism/README.md

   - `saxs_models.py` contains functions for plotting and defining the SAXS models used for fitting the data.
   - `5djb_FoXS.dat` contains the simulated scattering curve of a BMC-H subunit (PDB ID: 5DJB), computed using FoXS and interpolated to match the data.

-`cgMD_curvature_analysis/` contains:
+`cgMD_trajectory_analysis/` contains:
-  - `cgMD_trajectory_analysis.ipynb` is a Jupyter notebook that reads cgMD trajectory data of BMC-H hexamer lattice sheets and computes the local curvature of the sheets over time.
+  - `sheet_curvature_analysis.ipynb` is a Jupyter notebook that reads cgMD trajectory data of BMC-H hexamer lattice sheets and computes the local curvature of the sheets over time.

 The associated data will be stored elsewhere for review.